kristinemlarson/gnssrefl/README.md

 <code>cat $REFL_CODE/2021/sc02/*.txt >sc02.txt</code>

-<code>subdaily</code> minimally requires the station name and year:
+If you would prefer to use our code, it is pretty straightforward.
+It has two sections.
+The first minimally requires the station name and year:

 <code>subdaily sc02 2021 </code>